-Years later I would compare this to Naples and Sorrento; Sorrento was perfect, but Naples was definitely more enriching!
+A couple of years later I would compare this to Naples and Sorrento; Sorrento was perfect, but Naples definitely stuck better for its authenticity!

 Sorry, I got carried away with my reflections about towns’ souls there, but if you read my blog and know me, you know that I find satisfaction in places that give me something back more than their look, that’s also why I often stay in hostels and not hotels, or eat at the market rather than a fancy restaurant.

 But yes, here we are Aberystwyth, with your black sanded beaches and strong waves, you look like a fierce Welsh town, where your cafes still speak your beautiful language and your crime novels are famous around the whole country.